Assassination of Charlie Kirk

 2025 assassination in Orem, Utah, U.S.

-On September 10, 2025, Charlie Kirk, an American right-wing political activist, was assassinated while addressing an audience on the campus of Utah Valley University (UVU) in Orem, Utah, United States.
-The outdoor event was the first stop of the Fall 2025 season for the American Comeback Tour, a speaking and debate series planned by Turning Point USA, a conservative youth organization that he co-founded.
+On September 10, 2025, Charlie Kirk, an American right-wing political activist, was assassinated at Utah Valley University in Orem, Utah, while speaking at an outdoor campus debate planned by Turning Point USA, the conservative youth organization he co-founded and led.
+Kirk had been a close ally of US president Donald Trump and a highly influential figure in the MAGA movement.

-Kirk was fatally shot in the neck while engaging with an audience member about mass shootings in the United States by a sniper on the roof of a building approximately 142 yard away from him.
-The next day, the accused shooter, 22-year-old Tyler James Robinson, surrendered himself to the local sheriff.
-Prosecutors charged Robinson with murder on September 16 and announced they would seek the death penalty, alleging the attack was politically motivated.
+Shortly after the debate event began, with around 3,000 people in attendance, Kirk was fatally shot in the neck with a single bullet by a sniper positioned on the roof of a building approximately 142 yd away.
+He was taken to a local hospital, where he was pronounced dead at age 31.
+A manhunt for the shooter ended the following day when Tyler James Robinson, a 22-year-old from Washington, Utah, surrendered to the local sheriff after his parents allegedly convinced him to do so after he confessed to them.
+Prosecutors charged Robinson with a total of ten criminal counts including aggravated murder, and announced they would seek the death penalty, alleging a politically motivated attack.
+Robinson pleaded not guilty to all of the charges on September 1, 2026.

-The assassination was highlighted as an instance of increasing political violence within the United States and was condemned by national and foreign leaders.
-Video footage of the shooting spread rapidly on social media, and reactions ranged from heartfelt messages expressing anguish about the political climate to sharply partisan comments and celebrations of his death.
-President Donald Trump, members of the Republican Party, and other conservative figures blamed members of the Democratic Party and left-wing or liberal beliefs before a suspect was in custody or a motive was identified.
+The assassination was highlighted as an instance of increasing political violence in the United States and was condemned by national and foreign leaders.
+Social media reactions featured expressions of heartfelt messages from the left and right, anguish about political violence, and sharply divisive partisan takes.
+Trump, members of the Republican Party, and other conservative figures blamed members of the Democratic Party and left-wing or liberal beliefs before a suspect was in custody or a motive was identified.

 The Trump administration called for a crackdown against what it called "political extremism" on the left, which was widely criticized by free speech advocates and legal experts as using the assassination as a pretext to silence political opposition.
 A campaign by right-wing organizations and US government agencies resulted in mass firings and disciplinary actions against people seen as celebrating Kirk's death or making critical comments about him in the aftermath of the assassination.
-Kirk's memorial service was held at State Farm Stadium on September 21.
+Kirk's memorial service was held at State Farm Stadium in Arizona on September 21.